paenuth/nft-erc20-dapp/README.md

    - **RPC URL:** `http://localhost:8545`
    - **Chain ID:** `31337`
    - **Currency Symbol:** ETH
-3. Note: If you are not yet logged-in your Metamask, Log-in first then refresh the browser.
+3. Note: If you are not yet logged-in your Metamask when you click "Mint NFT", Log-in first then refresh the browser.

 ## Troubleshooting